-EPA Research, 2012; ENERGY STAR Dehumidifier Calculator
+EPA Research, 2012; ENERGY STAR Appliance Calculator, Dehumidifier Section

 Based on incremental costs sourced from the 2016 ENERGY STAR Appliance Calculator and weighted by capacity based on ENERGY STAR qualified products, accessed on May 2019.

 DOE Energy Conservation Standards for Residential Dehumidifiers, Appliance and Equipment Standard, 10 CFR Part 430, July 23, 2012, page 73.
 The sourced table is an analysis on the incremental manufacturer product costs on dehumidifiers with varying incentive levels.
 Assuming the markup costs between the baseline units and the most efficient units are equal.
-The incremental cost reproduced is a straight average of all the dehumidifiers, both stand alone and whole house, with an efficiency level meeting or exceeding ENERGY STAR’s Most Efficient criteria.
+The incremental cost reproduced is a straight average of all the dehumidifiers, both portable and whole house, with an efficiency level meeting or exceeding ENERGY STAR’s Most Efficient criteria.
 Opted to combine the incremental cost into one value because the stand alone and whole house incremental costs were near identical.

 ENERGY STAR Dehumidifier Calculator; 24-hour operation over 68 days of the year.

-ENERGY STAR 2019 Most Efficient Criteria exclude the following products from eligibility; dehumidifiers with capacity of 75 pints/day or higher, portable dehumidifiers with capacity of 50.01 pints/day or higher, and whole home dehumidifiers with case volume greater than 8.0 cubic feet.

-The relative weighting of each product class is based on number of units on the ENERGY STAR certified list, accessed in May 2019.
-See “Dehumidifier Calcs_05062019.xls.

-The capacity and relative weighting of the whole-home dehumidifiers was sourced from the average capacity of portable dehumidifiers as there were no whole-home dehumidifiers on the ENERGY STAR Qualified Products List, as accessed in May 2019.
-See “Dehumidifier Calcs_05062019.xls.
+Capacity Used in calculations for each bin is an average.
+See next footnote regarding overall average for Portable Dehumidifiers

+Weighted Overall average based on ENERGY STAR Products List 2020 for Dehumidifiers, accessed May 2020.
+See sheet ESTAR-2020-5 in file “ENERGY STAR Dehumidifier TRM Analysis_2020.xlsx”

 Based on 68 days of 24 hour operation; ENERGY STAR Dehumidifier Calculator